tanimaraeliassantos/Bootstrap-FreeCodeCamp/README.md

 # CAT PHOTOS APP

-The application was built as a project for a responsive web design with FreecodeCamp.
+The application was built as a practice project for a responsive web design course with FreecodeCamp.
 It features cat related content :smile_cat: and a form with different types of input.

 ![cat photo app - Tanimara Elias Santos](assets/images/cat-photo-app-showcase.gif)